Rohmilchkaese/spotifyd/README.md

 [Spotifyd](https://github.com/Spotifyd/spotifyd) streams music just like the official client, but is more lightweight and supports more platforms.
 Spotifyd also supports the Spotify Connect protocol, which makes it show up as a device that can be controlled from the official clients.

 I build this Docker image because there was no Spotifyd Image running on Alpine Linux.
 As far as I can tell, this is the only one running on Alpine, which also makes it the smallest one.
-Counting in at ~ 22 mb.
+Counting in at ~ 22 mb installed and ~ 8 mb compressed to dowload form Docker Hub.

 ## Docker Run